WalkingDevFlag/Research-Paper-Implementations/Attention is all you need/README.md

 ## MIT License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.
-See the [LICENSE](LICENSE) file for details.